 When you are ready to dip the truffles, melt the chocolate coating.
 Place it in a microwave-safe bowl and microwave in one-minute increments until melted, stirring after every minute to prevent overheating.

 Once the coating is melted, use a fork or dipping tools to dunk a truffle in the coating, submerging it completely.
-Bring it up out of the chocolate and drag the bottom across the lip of the bowl to remove excess chocolate coating, then place it back on the baking sheet.
+Bring it up out of the chocolate and drag the bottom across the lip of the bowl to remove the excess chocolate coating, then place it back on the baking sheet.
 Repeat with the remaining cookie dough centers and chocolate.

 Store cookie dough truffles in an airtight container in the refrigerator for up to 2 weeks.